yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/install-yugabyte-platform/migrate-replicated.md

 You can migrate your existing Replicated installation to YBA Installer in place on the same VM (recommended).
 When migrating in place, both your Replicated configuration and the YBA metadata (universes, providers, and so on) are migrated to the YBA Installer format.

 Alternately, you can migrate the [Replicated installation to YBA Installer on a different VM](#migrate-from-replicated-to-yba-installer-on-a-different-vm).
-Only the YBA metadata (universes, providers, and so on) is migrated to the new VM; the Replication configuration is not.
+Only the YBA metadata (universes, providers, and so on) is migrated to the new VM; the Replicated configuration is not.

 ### Migrate from Replicated to YBA Installer in place